 The link module is first attached to the device to be connected, then the resulting unit is plugged on to the motor starter protector.
 This ensures that the requisite electrical and mechanical connections are established in the main circuit.

-Overload relays and current monitoring relays can easily be mounted on contactors in a similar way, without the need for another link module:
+Overload relays and current monitoring relays can easily be attached to contactors and solidstate switching devices in a similar way, without the need for another link module: